zm-git-dev/TSNAD_update/README.md

 6. Annovar -> VEP v94
 7. NetMHCpan v2.8 -> v4.0

-Add the function of RNA-seq for neoantigen filter.
+Add the function of RNA-seq analysis for neoantigen filter.